markus-zzz/myc64-pocket/README.md

 ## Known issues

-While being quite fun to play with the core it not entirely complete yet and what follows is a list of things I have yet to address
+While being quite fun to play with the core it not entirely complete and what follows is a list of things I have yet to address

 - CIA implementation is lacking many features
 - VIC-II missing sprite to background collisions